ct6502/vscode-idl/README.md

 * Code snippets for common code blocks

 **Note:** The actual code that gets highlighted is strongly dependent on your theme.
 Themes such as Abyss, Atom One Dark (extension), Dark+ (default dark), or Monokai show the most color.

+* Colorization of ENVI and IDL task files.

 ## Known Issues